Sai-Krishna7/APILab-Project7/README.md

 ## Summary

-Anime Central is an android app that displays the 24 highest rated anime with their name and score currently on My Anime List's website using the jikan Anime API(Example: "An app that displays a scrollable list of characters from the Marvel API")**
+Anime Central is an android app that displays the 24 highest rated anime with their name and score currently on My Anime List's website using the jikan Anime API.

 If I had to describe this project in three (3) emojis, they would be: 🤩🔥❤️